martialboniou/dotfiles/config/nvim.symlink/README.md

 - [djLint](https://www.djlint.com/docs/getting-started/) formatter (Python3 required;
-NOTE: this is the best way to format Twig properly as the [twig melody](https://github.com/trivago/prettier-plugin-twig-melody) plugin is not compatible with recent `prettier` versions that `null-ls` may rely on):
+NOTE: this is the best way to format Twig properly as the [twig melody](https://github.com/trivago/prettier-plugin-twig-melody) plugin is not compatible with any recent `prettier` versions that `null-ls` may rely on):
 ```shell
 pip3 install djlint
 ```